Thousands of blood-sucking ticks found on bodies of Canadian moose | CBC News

 Trapping a moose

-When the team spotted a moose from the air, Couturier shot a net from the helicopter to trap the animal, a technique he says is "very efficient, very safe" for the animals.
+When the team spotted a moose from the air, Couturier shot a net from the helicopter to trap the animal — a technique he says is "very efficient, very safe" for the animals.

-On the ground, a veterinarian was on hand to sedate the animal, monitor her breathing and temperature and generally keep her comfortable.
+On the ground, a veterinarian was on hand to sedate the animal, monitor her breathing and temperature, and generally keep her comfortable.

 "She's not really anesthetized, just sedated," said Dr. Benjamin Lamglait, after he had injected a 172-kilogram female calf.
 "We want her to be calm."

-The moose laid on the ground in the snow, her tongue lolling out of her mouth, a mask over her eyes, also to keep her calm.
+The moose lay on the ground in the snow, her tongue lolling out of her mouth, a mask over her eyes, also to keep her calm.

 When the scientists pulled open her fur, they revealed dozens of ticks attached to a tiny patch of the animal's skin, literally sucking the life out of it.
 They estimated there were many thousands on her entire body.